-Who Completes and Signs Form I-864?
+Who Executes and Signs Form I-864?

-A sponsor completes and signs Form I-864.
+A sponsor executes Form I-864.
 A sponsor is required to be at least 18 years of age and domiciled in the United States, or its territories or possessions (See Part 4.
 Information About You (Sponsor) section of these Instructions for more information on domicile).
-The petitioning sponsor must sign and complete Form I-864, even if a joint sponsor also submits an I-864 to meet the income requirement.
-The list below identifies who must become sponsors by completing and signing a Form I-864, when it is required.
+The petitioning sponsor must execute Form I-864, even if a joint sponsor also executes an I-864 to meet the income requirement.
+The list below identifies who must become sponsors by executing a Form I-864, when it is required.